Blog

 Comprehensive Records - the dessert of your homeschooling journey!
 The icing on the cake, if you will.

 College admissions is a high stakes business now and homeschool parents often feel ill-equipped to compete with public and private schools in gaining admission and scholarships.
 But, with comprehensive records you can compete!
-How can you as parents document your records so that colleges can quickly and accurately identify your student as the real deal?
+How can you document your records so that colleges can quickly and accurately identify your student as the real deal?

 A comprehensive record is your homeschool documentation, organized in a neat, easily digestible format that colleges will understand and appreciate.